OpenBankingUK/read-write-api-docs-pub/profiles/read-write-data-api-profile.md

 This will allow the ASPSP to identify the PSU that is authenticating the consent and work out the associated `auth_req_id`

-It should be noted that the CIBA specification treats the `auth_req_id` as a shared secret:

-> This is a unique identifier to identify the authentication request made by the Client.
-It MUST contain sufficient entropy (a minimum of 128 bits while 160 bits is recommended) to make brute force guessing or forgery of a valid auth_req_id computationally infeasible.

-Although displaying the auth_req_id as part of the

 ###### Identifying the PSU Using a Previously Issued Id Token

 To identify a PSU through a previously issued `id_token` the TPP must issue an `id_token_hint` containing the id_token in the `bc_authorize` request.